 **De-identifying records for Indonesia

-- Information is de-identified where there is no reasonable likelihood of re-identification occurring.
+Information is de-identified where there is no reasonable likelihood of re-identification occurring.
 This means ensuring that an individual cannot be reasonably identified from any information provided to, or available to, an embassy or consulate, including from publicly available material and/or from the broader context in which the information is provided.

-- For example, if information about the detention of a particular foreign national is already in the media, the aggregate effect of that information and the notification to the consulate or embassy should be considered by the detaining authority when notifying the relevant consulate or embassy.
+For example, if information about the detention of a particular foreign national is already in the media, the aggregate effect of that information and the notification to the consulate or embassy should be considered by the detaining authority when notifying the relevant consulate or embassy.

-Death or injury of a foreign national Notification of the death of a foreign national
+Notification of the death of a foreign national

 Injury or hospitalisation of a foreign national

-Where a foreign national is seriously injured or hospitalised and is incapacitated, it may be appropriate for authorities to contact the person's consulate or embassy if contact cannot be made with next of kin.
-In such circumstances, we encourage authorities to contact the person's consulate or embassy as soon as practical.
+Where a foreign national is seriously injured or hospitalised and is incapacitated, it may be appropriate for authorities to contact the person’s consulate or embassy if contact cannot be made with next of kin.
+In such circumstances, we would encourage authorities to contact the person’s consulate or embassy as soon as practical.

 If the appointment of a guardian or trustee appears to be in the interests of a foreign minor or other foreign national lacking full capacity, the embassy or consulate should be informed without delay (subject to the laws and regulations of the relevant jurisdiction).